top of page

 31. What happens if I need to cancel my elective?
 Our cancellation policy varies based on the notice period, and refunds may be available depending on the circumstances.
 Please feel free to contact us to discuss the details of our cancellation policy.

 34. Can I choose my specialty or department?
-Yes, we try to accommodate student preferences based on availability.
-Specialties may include general medicine, surgery, pediatrics, obstetrics and gynecology, emergency medicine, and more.
+Yes, we aim to accommodate student preferences whenever possible, subject to availability.
+Available specialties may include internal medicine, family medicine, surgery, pediatrics, obstetrics and gynecology, emergency medicine and trauma,ICU, NICU, ENT, Anesthesia, Psychiatry, Outpatient, Dialysis, Radiology, Rural Health, & Community Outreach Program.

-35. Can I combine the hospital and rural elective programs?
-Yes.
-It is always an option for you to mix hospital-based electives with rural-based electives in order to gain experience in a variety of healthcare environments at no additional expense.
-You need only let us know, and we will see to it that everything is in order for you.
+35. Can I combine hospital and rural elective programs?
+Yes, you can combine hospital-based and rural-based electives to gain experience in different healthcare settings.
+There is no additional cost for doing so—simply let us know your preferences, and we will arrange everything for you.

 37. Can I extend my placement if I want to stay longer?
-Extensions may be possible, depending on availability.
-Let us know as early as possible so we can make arrangements.
+Extensions may be possible depending on availability.
+Please inform us as early as possible so we can assist with the necessary arrangements.

 38. Will I be supervised during my placement?
-Yes, all students are supervised by qualified professionals who ensure that your learning experience is safe and beneficial.
+Yes.
+All students are guided and supervised by qualified professionals to ensure a safe, supportive, and valuable learning experience.

 39. Will I have access to learning resources during my placement?
-Yes, most hospitals and clinics provide access to medical libraries, case studies, and discussions with mentors.
+Yes.
+Most hospitals and clinics offer access to medical libraries, case studies, and opportunities for discussion and guidance with mentors.

-40. Can my elective count toward my university credits?
-It depends on your university’s policies.
-We can provide documentation and evaluations if required for credit transfer.
+40. Can my elective count toward university credits?
+This depends on your university’s policies.
+We can provide the necessary documentation and evaluations to support credit transfer if required.

 41. Can I travel during my elective?
 Yes!
-Many students take weekend trips to explore the Philippines’ beautiful beaches, mountains, and cultural sites.
-We can provide travel advice for safe and enjoyable trips.
+Many students use weekends to explore the Philippines’ stunning beaches, mountains, and cultural landmarks.
+We can offer travel tips and guidance to help you plan safe and enjoyable trips.

-42. How much money do I need for weekend travel and tourist activities?
-The amount you need depends on your destination, activities, and personal preferences.
-On average, budget travelers spend around £30– £50 per weekend, covering local transport, food, and sightseeing.
-If you plan to visit popular tourist spots, go island hopping, or stay in resorts, costs can range from £80– £100 or more per weekend.
+42. How much money should I budget for weekend travel and tourist activities?
+The amount depends on your destination, activities, and personal preferences.
+On average, budget travelers spend around £30–£50 per weekend for local transport, meals, and sightseeing.
+If you plan to visit popular tourist attractions, go island hopping, or stay in resorts, costs may range from £80–£100 or more per weekend.
 We recommend planning ahead and setting a budget based on the experiences you want to enjoy.
-Our team can also provide recommendations for affordable and exciting trips!
+Our team is also happy to provide recommendations for affordable and exciting trips.

-43. What is the mode of transportation for weekend getaways and tourist activities?
-Transportation options vary depending on your destination and budget.
-Common modes of transport include: Public Buses & Vans – Affordable and available for intercity and provincial travel, Taxis & Ride-Sharing (Grab) – Convenient for short-distance trips in cities, Tricycles & Jeepneys – Local and budget-friendly transport within towns, Ferries & Boats – Ideal for island-hopping and coastal destinations, Private Car Rentals & Tour Vans – Great for group travel and more flexible itineraries.
-We can assist in arranging transportation based on your travel plans to ensure a smooth and enjoyable trip!
+43. What transportation options are available for weekend getaways and tourist activities?
+Transportation options depend on your destination and budget.
+Common choices include: • Public Buses & Vans: Affordable and widely available for intercity and provincial travel • Taxis & Ride-Sharing (Grab): Convenient for short trips within cities • Tricycles & Jeepneys: Local, budget-friendly transport within towns • Ferries & Boats: Ideal for island-hopping and coastal destinations • Private Car Rentals & Tour Vans: Flexible and convenient for groups We can help arrange transportation based on your travel plans to ensure a smooth and enjoyable trip.

 44. Are ATMs and card payments available in tourist destinations?
-Major cities and tourist spots have ATMs and accept card payments, but some rural areas may only take cash.
-It’s best to carry enough cash for small expenses.
+Most major cities and popular tourist areas have ATMs and accept card payments.
+However, some rural locations may only accept cash, so it’s advisable to carry enough cash for small expenses.

 bottom of page